mporan/list-control/README.md

     Set value to: data-id="x".
 Replace "x" with the return value (INCLUDING quotation marks).
 For example: data-id="1".

 #### For Classic Report Region
-Add a field to the query according the following table.
+Add a field to the SQL query based on the template type.
 Replace "id" with return value field, for example emp_no.

 Media List template:
 'data-id=' || "id"  as LINK_ATTR